 - 1″ x 2″ wood (if you want to make an easy DIY frame for canvas)

-How to Make DIY Textured Canvas Art
+Steps to Create Textured Canvas Art

 To start, you’ll need to find a piece of canvas that matches the size of artwork you’d like to create.
 Preferably, I would have bought mine from a thrift store, but none of the canvas art pieces they had were close to the size that I needed.
 If you find a second hand piece, you shouldn’t need to do anything to it to prep it.
 You’ll just put the joint compound over the top of the old art and it will be spray painted later so any “art” remaining will be painted over in the end.